Content Detail

 C-Value: 7.
 This shrub is native to marshy meadows, boggy soils, along stream banks, and open, wet meadows in the upper Midwest, including northern Illinois.

-Birds, butterflies, and bees pollinate this shrub.
+Birds, butterflies, and bees are pollinators of meadowsweet.

 The bark on young stems are green and smooth becoming brown and woody with age.

-Leaves are alternate, narrow, and grow up to 3 inches long.
+Meadowsweet leaves are alternate, narrow, and grow up to 3 inches long.
 They are ovate to lanceolate with sharp, finely toothed margins.
 The upper leaf surface is medium green with a paler underside.
 There are small leaf-like bracts at the base of leaves on older plants.

 Flowers are large, terminal clusters (panicles) of white flowers up to 4 inches tall.
 Flowers appear mid to late summer and last for one to two months.